 Christina painted the kitchen units in Malachite by Fired Earth to tie in with the dark tones used throughout the house.
 Copper splashback and kickboards, all bespoke from The Light Shack.
 Cooker, Rangemaster.
 Black dishwasher and washing machine, Gorenje.
 Reclaimed cast-iron radiator, Tynemouth Architectural Salvage.
 Grasmere Oak bar stool, Atlantic Shopping

-After ripping up the carpets, the floorboards were painted in Hudson Black and the walls in Bedford Brown, both by Abigail Ahern
+After ripping up the carpets, the floorboards in the hallway were painted in Hudson Black and the walls in Bedford Brown, both by Abigail Ahern.

-The monk's bench was inherited from Craig's grandad, while the deer's head was handmade by John Walker of Up North Creative.
+The monk's bench seen here was inherited from Craig's grandad, while the deer's head was handmade by John Walker of Up North Creative.
 Flooring, York Stone

 Local firm Wood Heat created a new fireplace with brick slips and a wooden mantle, which houses a dual-aspect multi-fuel stove.
 Christina chose to paint the walls in Rivington Blue by Abigail Ahern.
 The Morning Oak parquet-effect vinyl flooring, by Karndean, and a Laura Ashley chandelier add an elegant feel.
 The inherited M&S wicker coffee table has been customised with gold leaf to the glass top.
 Tan leather sofa, Sofas & Co.
 Broste rug, The LillianDaph Store.
 For a large gold wall clock, try Wayfair